 Legendary photographer Albert Watson shares some of his personal stories from his over 50 years of shooting photos.
 He talks about his background in graphic arts, photography, and film, and he emphasizes that a lot of his work showcases his experience in each of those disciplines.
 Check out the video to see the impressive breadth and depth of Albert’s work.

-Albert Watson (born 1942) is a Scottish fashion, celebrity and art photographer.
+About Speaker: Albert Watson (born 1942) is a Scottish fashion, celebrity and art photographer.
 He has shot over 100 covers of Vogue and 40 covers of Rolling Stone magazine since the mid-1970s, and has created major advertising campaigns for clients such as Prada, Chanel and Levis.
 Watson has also taken some well-known photographs, from the portrait of Steve Jobs that appeared on the cover of his biography, a photo of Alfred Hitchcock holding a plucked goose, and a portrait of a nude Kate Moss taken on her 19th birthday.

 Watson’s prints of his photography are exhibited in galleries and museums worldwide.
 Photo District News named him one of the 20 most influential photographers of all time, along with Richard Avedon and Irving Penn, among others.
 Watson has won numerous honors, including a Lucie Award, a Grammy Award, the Hasselblad Masters Award and three ANDY Awards.
 He was awarded The Royal Photographic Society’s Centenary Medal and Honorary Fellowship (HonFRPS) in recognition of a sustained, significant contribution to the art of photography in 2010.
 Queen Elizabeth II awarded Watson an Order of the British Empire (OBE) in June 2015 for ‘services to photography’.